aygunsalimova/aygunsalimova/README.md

 # Hi there, I'm Aygun 👋

-## I'm a CS Student and Developer!!
+## I'm a Junior Software Developer!!

 - 🌱 currently learning MERN Stack Development
 - 👯 looking for a new opportunities with other developers
-- 🥅 2023 Goals: Learn MERN Stack deeply
+- 🥅 2023 Goals: Learn MERN deeply
-- ⚡ Fun fact: I love reading books & walking around the country
+- ⚡ Fun fact: I love hiking and travelling

 ### Languages and Tools: